shahirulprojects/CloudStash/README.md

 ## <a name="features">🔋 Features</a>

-👉 **User Authentication with Appwrite**: Implement signup, login, and logout functionality using Appwrite's authentication system.
+👉 **User Authentication with Appwrite**: Implement signup, login, logout, forgot password functionality including two-factor authentication (password and email OTP).

 👉 **File Uploads**: Effortlessly upload a variety of file types, including documents, images, videos, and audio, ensuring all your important data.